 Step 5: Prep all your garnishes and have everything ready to go by the stove, keeping in mind the stir fry part will go quickly!

 Step 6: Stir Fry!
-Season the protein with salt and pepper, stir fry until just cooked through and set it aside.
+Season the protein with salt and pepper, and stir fry in a carbon steel wok until just cooked through and set it aside.
 If adding veggies, stir-fry these now and set aside as well.

 Add more oil to the wok and stir fry the garlic and shallots for just a couple minutes, scoot them over, add more oil if needed, and add the whisked the eggs, scrambling and breaking to bits.